jacksonh1/slim_conservation_scoring/README.md

 - pipeline outputs:
   - a variety of conservation scores for each candidate motif, that are added back to the input table as a column

-The basic idea is that you precalculate ortholog groups for conservation analysis and generate multiple sequence alignments for all of the groups.
-This pipeline is designed to access that "database" and calculate conservation scores for candidate motifs in a table.
-The pipeline can be used with any database of multiple sequence alignments, but the database key needs to be formatted in a specific way (see [database setup](#database-setup)).
-This repo includes an example database (`./data/example_orthogroup_database/`).
-The database is the output from my [orthoDB ortholog group preprocessing pipeline](https://github.com/jacksonh1/orthogroup_generation), and assumes that the ortholog groups were generated for all human proteins (in orthoDB) at different phylogenetic levels (Eukaryota, Metazoa, etc.) like in the [example script](https://github.com/jacksonh1/orthogroup_generation/tree/main/examples/ex3_all_human_genes).

 # setup TL;DR: